smartinternz02/SBSPS-Challenge-10622-Autonomous-Tagging-Of-Stack-Overflow-Questions/README.md

 Imagine you're working on a project everything's going fine until the code breaks somewhere, you're facing an error, what would you do 🤔?<br><br>
 You google it (after GPT fails :) and go on...
 StackOverflow!
 But the question that you see is not solving the bug.
 You keep on searching until you find the solution which is indeed on StackOverflow.<br><br>
 Why did it take so long?
-You find out the question was not tagged properly, which affectes the search results of such a big platform and ended up wasting your time 😕!
+You find out the question was not tagged properly, which affects the search results of such a big platform and ended up wasting your time 😕!

 <br><br>
 Solution?